 Clinical and Translational Research Center

-Detailed information regarding CTRC resources available at The Children's Hospital of Philadelphia and The University of Pennsylvania via the Clinical and Translational Science Award (CTSA)and The Institute for Translational Medicine and Therapeutics (ITMAT) can be found on the ITMAT website, http://www.itmat.upenn.edu/.
+Detailed information regarding CTSA/CTRC resources available at The Children's Hospital of Philadelphia can be found both at our CHOP web site and on the University of Pennsylvania Institute for Translational Medicine and Therapeutics ITMAT web site.

 Fred and Suzanne Biesecker Center for Pediatric Liver Disease